Seed fund application and budget form for 2019 Seed Funds should be submitted no later than October 21, 2018.

 APPLICANTS FOR MISSION SEED FUNDS SHALL INCLUDE ONE OR MORE OF THE FOLLOWING OUTCOMES:

-- Local United Methodist Churches and individual congregants will participate in ministries that seek to specifically and intentionally transform the world through discipling and committed discipleship as they engage the following Four Mission Goals:
+- Local North Carolina Conference United Methodist Churches and individual congregants will participate in ministries that seek to specifically and intentionally transform the world through discipling and committed discipleship as they engage the following Four Mission Foci:

 - Make disciples of Jesus Christ